abdimohamud/web-Sprint-Challenge-User-Interface-and-Git/README.md

 [Review the provided design file for the home page](design-files/home.png).
 Notice the navigation and header images are missing.

-* [ ] Build the HTML and CSS to create the missing navigation and header.
+* [x?]
+Build the HTML and CSS to create the missing navigation and header.
 * [x] Link the `About` navigation item to the [about.html](about.html) page

 You will also notice there are 10 boxes on the home page that need background colors.
 Use this list below to correctly style each box: